c3d/xl/doc/HANDBOOK_2-evaluation.md

 `2 * pi * Radius`, in the local context.
 The result of that execution replaces the original statement.

-The process can then resume with the next statement, `circumference 2.5`.
+The process can then resume with the next statement if there is one.
+In our example, there isn't one, so the execution is complete.
-The result of evaluating the whole program will be the result of that last statement.

 ### Expression evaluation